Regenerating Life in Your Psychology Practice: Rebuilding the Common Good for Ourselves and Our Clients

 A Shift in Focus: Moving Toward Regeneration

-By adopting a regenerative approach, I’ve shifted my focus from helping clients survive to actively fostering environments where they can thrive.
+By adopting a regenerative approach in my practice, I’ve shifted my focus from helping clients survive to actively fostering environments where they can thrive.
 This transformation has benefited not only my clients but also me as a practitioner.
 I’m no longer simply reacting to burnout or trying to manage it; instead, I’m actively bringing more life and vitality into my work.

 How You Can Embrace Regeneration in your Private Practice